 Once you have calculated how much you spend each month, multiply that by 6 and make sure you have that amount in an account or stashed away somewhere.

 You also have to make sure that you don’t touch that money unless it is an actual emergency.
+A savings deposit account is typically an ideal place to start with depending on your emergency fund risk level.

 These emergencies can include but are not limited to: